protocode-community/protocode-projects/README.md

 [Tobias Rauer](https://github.com/prototowb)

 ## Contributing
+Within the different project folders you'll find a template folder (should be always at the top), which you can use to build the project.

 Feel free to dive right in!
 Fork this repo, add your own project folder, update index.html in the repository root and submit Pull Requests or contribute to possible issues.

 protocode-projects follows the Contributor Covenant Code of Conduct [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.0-4baaaa.svg)](code_of_conduct.md).